wreulicke/classfile-parser/README.md

 # classfile-parser

-This is classfile-parser for JVM, written in pure Go.
+This is Java classfile parser, written in pure Go.